-They needed a visual tool that would work with the gaming concept that contained all the aspects and of the plan, set against the strategic pillars of the business were a critical element.
-Because it spanned the APC region it had to include a number of ethnic groups.
+They needed a visual tool that would work with the gaming concept and contained all the aspects of the plan, set against the strategic pillars of the business, which area critical element of the learning.
+Because it spanned the APAC region it had to include a number of ethnic groups.
 The budget that was limited and the “Playing Board” needed to be large: A0.

 Commonwealth Bank of Australia

 As the country’s largest financial institution, and with presence across New Zealand, Fiji, Asia, the US, and the UK, its not always possible for all employees to be present in one place, or even at one time, to engage with education, updates or new innovations.
 CBA needed series of marketing webinars that could be released and shown to the advisory group as a whole on a particular date, but should also be able to be viewed and understood on any given date in the future

 A team from McDonalds Australia knew that in order to communicate better, they had to have more visually sophisticated presentations.
 They were aware that their current presentation standards weren’t as effective as they could be in getting their message across.
 All the team had an intermediate level of PowerPoint skills but understood that knowing the software didn’t mean they knew how to design effectively.